Hurdle fired, Reds beat Pirates 3-1 in season finale

 Blass joined the organization in 1960 as an amateur free agent from Farms Village, Connecticut.
 He reached the majors in 1964 and went on to play for the Pirates for 10 seasons, the high point coming in 1971 when he threw a complete game in Game 7 of the World Series to push Pittsburgh past Baltimore for the title.

-Williams stepped off the mound before throwing his first pitch so both the players and the crowd could acknowledge Blass.
+Williams stepped off the mound and tipped his gap to Blass before throwing the first pitch.

+“I was really not on the mound when that was happening,” Williams said.
+“I either had angelic help from Roberto (Clemente) and from Willie (Stargell) or it was just a special moment for baseball and for the Pirates organization.”

 The players turned toward the broadcast booth high above home plate again during the seventh-inning stretch.
 The Pirates announced Saturday that Blass will be in the inaugural class of the franchise’s Hall of Fame next year.

 TRAINER’S ROOM